Heels on the Box or Bust

 (Not true.
 Just checking to see if you were paying attention.
 Besides, it was really just some avocado and cashews.)

-Then we decided to adopt the CrossFit Milford standard from the New England Sectionals: Heels totally on the box or get a “no rep” call.
+Then we decided to adopt the standard from the New England Sectionals: Heels totally on the box or get a “no rep” call.

 Wow.
 That was a LOT harder.
-And we learned to swear a lot at CFM underneath our breath. (“We hate you, Jason Leydon.
-Redrum.
-REDRUM!”)
+And we learned to swear a lot under our breath.

 Why be so strict?